 The amount charged to the veteran or eligible person for tuition, fees, and other charges does not exceed the approximate pro-rata portion of the total charges for tuition, fees, and other charges, that the length of the completed portion of the course should bear to its total length.
+Covered individuals under chapter 31 or 33 will not be penalized due to the delayed disbursement of a payment to be provided by the Secretary.
 The maximum non-refundable registration fee allowed by VA is \$10.00.